Haoranli802/Fully-functional-text-editor/README.md

 Implementation instructions:

+The gtests files should be in the gtest folder.

+The gtests files are:

+BooEditTests.cpp

+gtestmain.cpp

+InvisibleEditorView.hpp

+MockInteractionReader.cpp

+MockInteractionReader.hpp

+MockKeypressReader.cpp

+MockKeypressReader.hpp

+NoMoreKeypressesException.hpp

-The project files are in the app folder.
+The project files should be in the app folder.
 The main.cpp is the execution file, as always.

-The gtests files are in the gtest folder.
+All files besides the gtest files are the project files.